opencolorado/.NET-Wrapper-for-CKAN-API/README.markdown

 This project was created in partnership with [Open Colorado] (http://www.opencolorado.org) and Colorado Smart Communities.

-This .NET implementation was created for communities that want to leverage the common CKAN repository (http://colorado.ckan.net) while hosting a local data catalog front-end on their organization's Windows/.NET platform.
+This .NET implementation was created for communities that want to leverage the Colorado CKAN repository (http://colorado.ckan.net) while hosting a local data catalog front-end on their organization's Windows/.NET platform.
 For organizations that prefer, there is also a [PHP front-end] (https://github.com/opencolorado/PHP-Wrapper-for-CKAN-API) available.

+There is no specific implemention in this project related to colorado.ckan.net so this can be used with any CKAN instance.

 ## Features
 * Customizable home page:
- * Display featured packages (packages tagged with 'featured')
+ * Show featured packages (packages tagged with 'featured')
  * Show recently updated packages
  * Show popular tags
  * Show total number of packages that are available
- * Customizable welcome information, usage information and about information
+ * Customizable text content and layout
 * Search for data packages by query or by tag:
  * Paginated search results
  * Filter results by tag
+ * Optionally show package ratings with search results
 * View package details including:
- * Description
+ * Date posted and date last updated
+ * Package description with support for CKAN Markdown formatting
  * Resources with customizable resource actions (ex.
 View KML in Google Maps)
+ * Addition package details
  * Package rating (and 'rate this package')
+ * License details
- * License details for each package
+ * RSS feed for package revisions
 * Themeable/skinnable:
- * The catalog supports themes (just copy an existing theme and customize from there)
+ * Supports custom themes with CSS/HTML (just copy an existing theme and customize from there)
- * Theming uses CSS and HTML
  * Designed to be integrated into an organizations web site with no code changes required
 * Highly configurable
+* Configurable CKAN request caching for performance
+ * Supports automatic background caching
+* Maintenance mode
+ * Catalog can be taken offline with a custom notice if the CKAN repository needs maintenance
+* Uses clean RESTful URLs with breadcrumb support
+* Configurable logging for system monitoring and troubleshooting

 ## Getting Started